AMReX-Codes/amrex-tutorials/Docs/source/HelloWorldWithSpack.rst

 .. _hello_world_with_spack:

-Build HelloWorld with SPACK
+Build HelloWorld with Spack
 ===========================

 .. admonition:: **Time to Complete**: 2 mins
    :class: warning

    **GOALS:**
-     - Install AMReX with SPACK
+     - Install AMReX with Spack
      - Build with CMake
      - Run HelloWorld

-This tutorial will walk through the steps involved for install AMReX with SPACK.
+This tutorial will walk through the steps involved for install AMReX with Spack.
 The source code of this example can be found  at ``amrex-tutorials/GuidedTutorials/HelloWorld/`` and is shown below.

-SPACK
+Spack
 -----

-SPACK is a package manager for HPC.
-To install SPACK on your system follow the directions here..
+Spack is a package manager for HPC.
+To install Spack on your system follow the
+directions:

+Once Spack is installed,  the Spack environment

+Install Spack:
+Integrate Spack into your shell:

+After these steps are completed, you can type spack commands at the shell prompt.
+For example, the command,

 ::

    spack install amrex %gcc@9.3.0 +shared dimensions="2"

-This command will tell SPACE to install AMReX with the shared library option enabled.
+will tell Spack to install AMReX with the shared library option enabled, and AMReX_SPACEDIM=2.

 .. table:: Available build options